Bruce Willis Returns to Rollercoaster Popcorn

 By Cole Smithey

-Bruce Willis returns to popcorn action movie fare as a former LAPD negotiator turned small town police chief who gets caught in a web of violence involving the kidnapping of his own family.
-A fuzzyheaded Willis fails to prevent the murder of a mother and her young son, Jeff Talley (Willis).
-He downshifts his police career to preside over a low-crime area of Ventura County.
+Bruce Willis returns to popcorn action movie fare as Jeff Talley, a former LAPD negotiator turned small town police chief who gets caught in a web of violence involving the kidnapping of his own family.
+A fuzzyheaded Willis fails to prevent the murder of a mother and her young son.
+Talley downshifts his police career to preside over a low-crime area of Ventura County.
 Talley's life abruptly dips into an hostage negotiation.
 French director Florent Emilio Siri ("The Nest") makes his English-language debut with an over-the-top action thriller that's all twisting construction without such luxuries as character development to clutter up the savage spectacle.
 The effect is entertaining but rooted squarely in fantasy.

 It's a good thing the filmmakers return Bruce Willis to his naturally bald state after the film's disjointed opening where he wears a weird looking hairpiece.
 Talley is separated from his estranged wife and his teenaged daughter (played by Willis's real life daughter Rumer Willis).
 You can practically smell the poor lonely cop's spaghetti cooking on the stove.
 So when three teenaged hoodlums incidentally hijack the canyon mansion of a shady mob accountant (Kevin Pollack), whose house is a giant panic room styled fortress, Talley is drawn into the fray.